RvLabs/appservice-auth/README.md

 * [Accessing and refreshing token from EasyAuth's token store](https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-how-to#retrieve-tokens-in-app-code)

-## App Service fronend secured with MSAL with secure calls to App Service backend API using PassportJS
+## App Service frontend secured with MSAL with secure calls to App Service backend API using PassportJS

 The important part to remember it's that: MSAL JS is client side only and that for a NodeJS backend API a third-party library needs to be used at this time.
 We are using [Passport-Azure-AD](http://www.passportjs.org/packages/passport-azure-ad/)